NATIONAL NACHOS DAY

 The original recipe is printed in the 1954 St. Anne’s Cookbook.

 The popularity of the new dish spread swiftly throughout Texas and the Southwest.
 And since then, it has gained millions of fans across America.

 We love nachos so much, we top them with all sorts of things.
 Sometimes we even go overboard.
 We call nachos with an abundance of toppings loaded nachos, super nachos, or nachos supreme.
 Serve them as a snack, an appetizer, or even prepared with extra ingredients as a full meal.

 Since the time of the original nachos, the toppings have expanded.
 Today we add beef, chicken, and seafood along with a variety of seasonings.
 This snack even satisfies the pickiest eater.
-Whether you’re a vegan to full-on carnivores, there’s a nachos recipe for you.
+Whether you’re a vegan, full-on carnivore or somewhere between, there’s a nachos recipe for you.

 In restaurants across the country, nachos find their way onto the menus of other cuisines, too.
 Some restaurants substitute the chip with a potato base.
 Another option is to replace the toppings with ingredients from the culture.
 For example, to make Italian nachos top the chips with mozzarella cheese and Alfredo sauce.
 Asian nachos may include wasabi or curry.
 Each version of nachos brings its own unique flavor to the table.

 HOW TO OBSERVE NATIONAL NACHOS DAY

 Quench that nacho craving.
 Celebrate with the best toppings and don’t hesitate to overdo it.
 You can always share!
 Invite friends and family to enjoy nachos with you tonight.
 Try making a variety of nacho dishes to share.
 Make it a celebration by including games and share with others.
 Share your favorite recipes and flavors, too.
 Need a recipe?
-Try this Baked Chicken Recipe. #NationalNachosDay to post on social media.
+Try this Baked Chicken Recipe.
+Use #NationalNachosDay to post on social media.

 NATIONAL NACHOS DAY HISTORY